The Bipolar Brain – A Radio Station You Can’t Turn Off

 But one of the annoying things that can happen to a brain is that somehow, a song gets stuck in it.
-Somehow, even through its great power and ability, the catchy hook of the latest pop tart gets stuck inside some errant neurons and plays over and over.
+Somehow, even though its great power and ability, the catchy hook of the latest pop song gets stuck inside some errant neurons and plays over and over.

 And this causes a lot more trouble in my bipolar brain than it does for others.

 I Have Justin Bieber Stuck in My Head; I’m Thinking of Cutting it Off

 I find myself with songs stuck in my head all the time.
 Like, every day, all the time.
 And they aren’t songs that I like or even songs I have heard that day they are just random songs that somehow fight their way into my consciousness long enough to create a groove there.
 And once they’re there?
 Good luck getting them out.

 According to Wikipedia, this phenomenon is known as an “earworm,” “musical imagery repetition” or “involuntary music imagery.”
 In Germany, they have a special word for it – Ohrwurn – “a type of song that typically has a high, upbeat melody and repetitive lyrics that verge between catchy and annoying.”

 Earworms are completely natural, of course, and apparently, 98% of people experience them.
 Women seem to experience earworms for longer and are more irritated by them.
 Songs with lyrics account for about three-quarters of earworms.

 Unlike the experience that most people have, I have earworms much of the time.
 Sometimes it’s one song that repeats for days and sometimes it’s many songs in a day, but predominantly they are there.